 Most recently, musical duo and reality stars Brandon and Leah Jenner announced they “lovingly came to the decision to end the romantic aspect of our relationship,” after six years of marriage and 14 years together in total.
 Similar peaceful stances have been taken by other famous couples, including Jennifer Garner and Ben Affleck and Jennifer Lopez and Marc Anthony.
 And, no one can forget the now-infamous “conscious uncoupling” of Gwyneth Paltrow and Chris Martin.

-So what does a resentment-free breakup look like and, more importantly, is it actually achievable?
+So what does a resentment-free breakup look like and, more importantly, how do you break up with someone in a way that stays friendly?
 If you ask psychology professor and relationship expert Dr. Wendy Walsh, a pain-free break from a truly loving and passionate relationship is not totally realistic: “No one gets out without pain.”
 However, with pain can still come peace and kindness.
 According to celebrity divorce attorney Vikki Ziegler, “an amicable breakup is when two parties can still communicate with respect, work out their issues, and divide their assets mutually without the need to be hurtful or vengeful.”